 Biotin deficiency can cause encephalopathies.
 Patients usually respond well to large doses of biotin.
 Evidence shows that a lack of biotin is teratogenic in animal models.
 Strains of mice with biotin deficiency developed fetal malformations, most commonly cleft palate, micrognathia, and micromelia.

 Deterrence and Patient Education

-Marginal biotin deficiency is common in pregnancy and may be due to an increased demand for biotin.
+Marginal biotin deficiency is common in pregnancy and could be attributable to an increased demand for biotin.
 Likewise, lactation can lead to an increased demand for biotin.
-Clinical data shows that patients with multiple sclerosis, when treated with daily biotin doses of up to 300 mg, respond positively, with a reversal in disease progression and reduce chronic disability.
+Clinical data shows that patients with multiple sclerosis, when treated with daily biotin doses of up to 300 mg, respond positively, with a reversal in disease progression and reducing chronic disability.
 The likely mechanism is due to increased myelin production leading to increased axonal remyelination.
-Biotin may also increase energy production and hence decrease axonal hypoxia in multiple sclerosis.
+Biotin may also increase energy production and decrease axonal hypoxia in multiple sclerosis.

 Enhancing Healthcare Team Outcomes

 Biotin supplements are readily available in the market.
-It is routinely given as a nutritional supplement for the treatment of hair loss and brittle nails.
+It is routinely given as a nutritional supplement to treat hair loss and brittle nails.
 Evidence demonstrates the effectiveness of biotin supplements in splitting brittle nails (onychoschizia, onychoschisis).
 However, not much evidence favors biotin supplementation in hair loss unless it is due to hereditary abnormalities of biotin metabolism or acquired biotin deficiency.
 Health professionals should take this information into account and educate the patients.
 A dietary consult is recommended as patients need to know the type of food rich in biotin.